UMAprotocol/UMIPs/UPPs/upp-2.md

 ## Summary

-This UPP will increase the final fees for DAI and WETH to be around $200.
+This UPP will increase the final fees for DAI, WETH, and renBTC to be around $400.
 This will increase the cost of initiating disputes for the DVM.
-The renBTC fee is already 0.018, which is close to the target of $200, so it should not need to be changed.

 ## Rationale